Ramholz Castle: Stumm ownership

-In 1883 Hugo Rudolf Stumm (later ennobled as Baron von Stumm-Ramholz in 1888) acquired the estate and purchased the ruins of Steckelberg Castle tp protect them from further decay.
+In 1883 Hugo Rudolf Stumm (later ennobled as Baron von Stumm-Ramholz in 1888) acquired the estate and purchased the ruins of Steckelberg Castle to protect them from further decay.
 Stumm had become very wealthy as a silent partner in the Stumm Brothers company and, in competition with his brothers, Carl Ferdinand von Stumm-Halberg and Ferdinand Eduard von Stumm, who also had magnificent castles built (Halberg Castle and Rauischholzhausen Castle, respectively), greatly improved upon the ruins and existing manor house.
 Between 1893 and 1896, Baron von Stumm had Munich architects, and brothers, Emanuel and Gabriel von Seidl add a new building to the existing castle, as well as a farm yard incorporating buildings from the 18th century and houses for the employees and a power house to power the property.
 The grounds were designed by Swedish garden artist Jöns Persson Lindahl.
 The castle combined elements of Gothic, Renaissance, Baroque, Classicism and Art Nouveau architecture.
 The former orangery housed a restaurant from 1997 to 2014.

 The castle, which was privately owned by Kühlmann-Stumm's descendants, was opened to the public for guided tours in 2012 before it was offered for sale for €7 million Euros.
 In 2014 the 115 room castle was acquired by a Chinese investor.